Hitlabs/pr-reviewer-pronto-notification-action/README.md

 Change the `chat-id` input property to be whatever chat you want the message to appear in.
 The API Token will be pulled in automatically from the organization's shared secret store.

-You can also optionally change the `if` clause to change the triggering events.
-You can find possible action values here: https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#event-payload-object-9
+By default messages are sent when PRs are opened, closed, reopened, or a PR review has finished or has changed.
+You can customize those events by updating the values in the `on` section at the top of the YAML file.
+You can find details about possible values here: https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#event-payload-object-9

 Commit and push this file to your repo.